 10 am Worship Service with Holy Communion and on Zoom

-5pm Stone Soup Kitchen potluck
+5pm Stone Soup Kitchen Friday Meal

 9 - noon Stone Soup Kitchen pantry pickups